Food Supplement Program (FSP)

 Expedited FSP Benefits

 All applications must be screened for expedited FSP benefits.
 An applicant must be a resident, have no income or have expenses which exceed the gross monthly income for the month of application.
-Expedited benefits must be made available to eligible recipients by the 7th day following the date of application.
+Expedited benefits must be made available to eligible recipients by the seventh day following the date of application.

 Electronic Benefit Transfer System (EBTS)